Maximizing Purity and Heralding Efficiency of Type-I Down-Converted Photons Using Beam Focal Parameters: Tuning the Properties of Generated Photon Pairs

-To maximize the $\eta$, $\mathcal{P}$, and $\mathcal{R}$, we first iterate over values of $W_{0,p}$ to maximize $\mathcal{R}$.
+To achieve this goal, we first iterate over values of $W_{0,p}$ to maximize $\mathcal{R}$.
 We use this value of $W_{0,p}$ in the purity condition [Eq.~(\ref{Eq:W_s})] to find the corresponding $W_{0,s}$.
-Then, we detune $W_{0,s}$ and find, through simulation, the value of $W_{0,s}$ that results in the highest $\mathcal{P}$ [in our setup, Eq.~(\ref{Eq:W_s}) tends to overestimate the ideal value of $W_{0,s}$].
-These steps are repeated many times using different values for the different constants of the system (such as cut angle, filter widths, crystal length, etc.).
-This requires many trade-offs between the figures-of-merit that each researcher using this model can choose depending on what they value the most for a given application.
+Then, we detune $W_{0,s}$ and find the value of $W_{0,s}$ that results in the highest $\mathcal{P}$.
+Note that Eq.~(\ref{Eq:W_s}) tends to overestimate the ideal value of $W_{0,s}$.
+These steps are repeated, re-optimizing the auxiliary variables (not beam waists) to optimize overall performance.
+There are many trade-offs between the figures-of-merit.
 Many such relationships will be explored in Sec.~\ref{Sec:Generalize}.
-The constants we choose yield good $\mathcal{R}$, and the highest values of $\eta$ possible while still achieving unit $\mathcal{P}$.

-Using this technique, the ideal values of these constants for our setup include a BBO crystal length of $450\textrm{ } \mu m$; a crystal cut angle detuning (angular perturbation from the cut angle that produces collinear signal and idler beams) of $1.5^\circ$; a flat-top unit efficiency spectral filter on the down-converted beam with a half-width of $5 \textrm{ THz}$ ($\Delta\omega_s=\Delta\omega_i=10 \textrm{ THz}$, Fig.~\ref{fig:DC_filters}); a spectral filter on the pump beam twice as wide as that used on the down-converted beams; and a pump bandwidth of $30 \textrm{ THz}$.
+As an example, we use this optimization method for the case of a $400\textrm{ }-\mu m$-long BBO crystal, a crystal cut angle detuning (angular perturbation from the cut angle that produces collinear signal and idler beams) of $2.2^\circ$, flat-top unit efficiency spectral filters on the down-converted beams with a half-width of $2.5 \textrm{ THz}$ ($\Delta\omega_s=\Delta\omega_i=5 \textrm{ THz}$ illustrated in Fig.~\ref{fig:DC_filters}), a spectral filter on the pump beam twice as wide as that used on the down-converted beams; and a $8 \textrm{-THz}$-bandwidth pump beam.

+The configuration that led to the best optimization initially included a much wider pump bandwidth (by a factor of $\sim4$).
+However, to maximize the efficiency of down-conversion, there should be minimal temporal walk-off between the pump and down-converted wave packets.
+The group velocities are different enough between pump and down-converted photons that the pump needed to be temporally broadened, and therefore spectrally narrowed.
+The $8 \textrm{-THz}$-bandwidth pump beam that we use gives good overlap between wave packets at the end of their travel through the crystal, and therefore minimizes temporal walk-off.